 The Evolution of the Life Jacket

-Life jackets are one of the most popular forms of the personal floatation devices (PFD).
+Life jackets are one of the most popular forms of the personal flotation devices (PFD).
 You’re likely aware that life jackets have been around for many years.
 After all, most of us have used them when going boating or rafting since our earliest memories.
 Thanks to life vests, we’re able to safely explore rivers, oceans, and alpine lakes.

 But did you know that early PFDs didn’t resemble what we use today?
 Over more than 1,000 years, PFDs have evolved from bulky floatation devices used only in dire circumstances to sleek, comfortable vests tailored to specific water sports.